Macil/contain-by-screen/readme.md

 relative to its anchor.
 The horizontal alignment mode is used if the element is positioned in the top, bottom, or cover positions relative to the anchor, and causes the element to be moved horizontally in order to make a specific edge align.
-It may be set to null, "center", "left", or "right".
-The element will use this alignment unless it is not possible to do so while fitting the element on-screen.
+It may be set to null, "center", "left", "right", or an array of some of those string values.
+The element will attempt to use this alignment (or each value in the array in order) unless it is not possible to do so while fitting the element on-screen.

 `forceHAlign` is a boolean which controls whether the configured hAlign value will be used even if it results in the element going off of the screen.